-The members of the LGB of Hart Primary School give high priority to cost considerations when designing the school uniform, in accordance with the DFE guidance.
-The uniform company chosen is regulated and no profit is made by the school.
+The members of the LGB of Hart Primary School give high priority to cost considerations when designing the school uniform, in accordance with the DFE guidance and the Well Being and Children's Bill 2024-25 The uniform company chosen is regulated and no profit is made by the school.
 There is a small amount of uniform kept in school to allow parents greater flexibility in determining when they need new uniform and so can keep purchases to a minimum.

 The members of the LGB have ensured that the bulk of the uniform chosen is widely available in high street shops and other retail outlets, and internet suppliers.
 Identifiable items with the school logo are available from suppliers.
+The logo is not compulsory.